-3-minute, No-Mess Easter Egg Decorating for Kids with Temporary Tattoos!
+3-minute, No-Mess Easter Egg Decorating Ideas with Temporary Tattoos!

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

-Living in the dark ages?
-Maybe I am because I had no idea until a few days ago you could buy blank sheets of temporary tattoo paper.
-Did you know that?
+Maybe I’m the one living in the dark ages because I had NO idea until a few days ago that you could buy blank sheets of temporary tattoo paper.
+Who knew?

-Oh, and before we jump into this super quick & easy Easter craft…I’ve got a question for you!
+Before we jump into this super quick & easy Easter egg decorating idea, though…I’ve got a question for you!
 Do you love seasonal/holiday projects?
 Then you’ll definitely want to become a VIP!
 Join us now (it’s free) and you’ll get instant access to our entire library of seasonal free printables!
 Click the picture below now ⤵️

-Last week, I pulled together my favorite Easter egg ideas from across the www.
-And one idea I knew I wanted to try were the photo eggs that were made by Victoria at A Subtle Revelry.
-They are precious.
-She used a different technique than I’m going to show you today.
-Her technique is super industrious and doesn’t require this type of paper, so definitely check it out.
+They are precious and she used a different technique than the one I’m going to show you today.
+Her technique is super industrious and doesn’t require this type of paper, so definitely check it out as another option!

-In an article that Country Living published, one of their editors had made some eggs with temporary tattoo paper, and the image quality was awesome.
+Then, low and behold, I found an article that Country Living published showing one of their editors making some eggs with temporary tattoo paper.
+THAT image quality was awesome.

-So after the less than stellar outcome using the freezer paper, I decided to go ahead and buy some tattoo paper, and I’m glad I did.
+So after the less than stellar outcome using the freezer paper, I decided to go ahead and buy some tattoo paper, and I’m oh so glad that I did.

-More than likely, you will understand the whole process without reading ONE MORE WORD simply by watching this one-minute video↴.
+Would you prefer to learn by watching rather than reading?
+Grasp the whole process without reading ONE MORE WORD simply by watching this one-minute video↴.